DanielHauge/CPHBusiness_Papers-1st/Assignment_02_Documenation_Setup_of_CD_chain_with_MVP.md

 ============================================================
 For this we rent the cheapest possible cloud machine at Digital Ocean -which they call "droplet".

-### The manual way to create a drolet on Digital Ocean
+### Option 1: The manual way to create a drolet on Digital Ocean
 The descriptions and the provided setup script should be valid for any Debian-based Linux.

--Create an account at Digital Ocean (https://www.digitalocean.com) -Create a new Ubuntu 16.04.3 x64 droplet (second smallest machine, 0.015USD per hour/ 10USD per month) -Register your public SSH key while creating a droplet.
+- Create an account at Digital Ocean (https://www.digitalocean.com)
+- Create a new Ubuntu 16.04.3 x64 droplet (second smallest machine, 0.015USD per hour/ 10USD per month)
+- Register your public SSH key while creating a droplet.
--If you do not have a pair of keys read on how to do that. (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)
+- If you do not have a pair of keys read on how to do that. (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)
--SSH to your new machine and create a new user, which we will call builder.
+- SSH to your new machine and create a new user, which we will call builder.
 You can copy the IP <your_ip> from your droplet configuration page.

 `ssh root@<your_ip>

 adduser builder

 usermod -aG sudo builder

 exit`

 -Enable public key authentication for your new user.
 The following assumes that you have a keypair readily available.